Dating of the MiDDle to Upper paleolithic

 rranean coast of Iberia, between Gibraltar and

 Murcia11.
-The importance of such resources for
+The importance of such

 the regional populations of Neandertals is at-